 Fast forward to almost 20 years ago—as a young mother—I began a creative journey that would result in many learning experiences and eventually open up opportunities that I would have never thought possible.
 Initially, my freelance work allowed me to connect to companies that manufactured greeting cards, gift bags, stationary, and other paper products.

 Later—in 2003—I began designing my own lines of scrapbook products.
-And during this time, I had the opportunity to author and contribute to many idea books, and to work as a creative team member with different companies & magazines.
-I also taught creative classes online and in-person, nationally & internationally.
+And during this time, I had the opportunity to author and contribute to many idea books, and to work as a creative team member with different companies and magazines.
+I also taught creative classes online and in-person, nationally and internationally.

-Although I love uplifting and inspiring others through my art & design, my heart truly belongs to my family & serving in my church.
-I had the opportunity to serve a mission for my church in Japan, & teach at the Missionary Training Center, and through these experiences I learned that I loved to teach & testify of the Savior.
-I have enjoyed serving in different callings where I get to lead, share hope, & witness of Christ.
+Although I love uplifting and inspiring others through my art and design, my heart truly belongs to my family & serving in my church.
+I had the opportunity to serve a mission for my church in Japan, and teach at the Missionary Training Center, and through these experiences I learned that I loved to teach and testify of the Savior.
+I have enjoyed serving in different callings where I get to lead, share hope, and witness of Christ.

 I love teaching young women—of all ages (wink)—HOW to use social media for good and how to share their own goodness.
-I strive to empower them with ideas & inspiration that will “flood the earth with goodness.”
-I’ve also enjoyed teaching about family history, and had the privilege of teaching at Rootstech for the past two years & attending the conference as a part of their Media Team.
+I strive to empower them with ideas and inspiration that will “flood the earth with goodness."
+I’ve also enjoyed teaching about family history, and had the privilege of teaching at RootsTech for the past two years and attending the conference as a part of their Media Team.

-Throughout this journey, my husband & 3 children (now teens & young adults) have been the lights of my life.
+Throughout this journey, my husband and 3 children (now teens and young adults) have been the lights of my life.
 I love it when we are all together, making memories and sharing their own journeys through life.
-Being a mom & wife is my greatest joy & accomplishment!
+Being a mom and wife is my greatest joy and accomplishment!

 What does a typical day look like for you?

 Before I answer this, I need to let you in on a little secret.
 Well, it’s not that secret, but I don’t talk about it very much.
-I have the wonderful trial/blessing of fibromyalgia (along w/ a whole slew of health issues) & although I am working with a doctor for my physical health, it’s become obvious that my spiritual & mental health play just as important of a role in dealing with this blessing every day.
-I’ve learned that it is critical for me to start my day with prayer, scripture & meditation.
-I know that my Savior helps me every single day to deal with the pains & issues that fibromyalgia brings.
+I have the wonderful trial/blessing of fibromyalgia (along w/ a whole slew of health issues) and although I am working with a doctor for my physical health, it’s become obvious that my spiritual and mental health play just as important of a role in dealing with this blessing every day.
+I’ve learned that it is critical for me to start my day with prayer, scripture and meditation.
+I know that my Savior helps me every single day to deal with the pains and issues that fibromyalgia brings.
 I honestly am so grateful for this trial because it forced me to ‘be still.’
-I used to go-go-go & the Lord needed to remind me to ‘be still’.
-For years I just went through each day in what I now call a ‘spiritual amnesia’.
-Don’t get me wrong, I prayed, read my scriptures, went to church & thought I was doing fine.
-But, when I got really sick & was forced to be in bed for months, I realized I had been distracted for so long I was just going through the motions.
-About 5 years ago I really woke up out of that ‘spiritual amnesia’ mostly out of desperation.
-I was desperate to feel well, desperate to be able to create & work like I used to & go a million miles a minute like I’d grown to love, desperate to be able to even HAVE a ‘typical day’.
-My ‘typical day’ started to look very different & I went through a bit of a depression, grieving & even anger for a bit because I longed for the life I used to live.
-It was through much thinking, praying, & immersing myself in the scriptures that I learned that my ‘typical day’ was changing.
-I prayed & pondered & really, truly plead with the Lord to help me learn what I was to do?
-HOW would I ever feel ‘normal’ again?
+I used to go-go-go and the Lord needed to remind me to ‘be still’.
+For years I just went through each day in what I now call a 'spiritual amnesia’.
+Don’t get me wrong, I prayed, read my scriptures, went to church and thought I was doing fine.
+But, when I got really sick and was forced to be in bed for months, I realized I had been distracted for so long I was just going through the motions.
+About 5 years ago I really woke up out of that 'spiritual amnesia’ mostly out of desperation.
+I was desperate to feel well, desperate to be able to create & work like I used to and go a million miles a minute like I’d grown to love, desperate to be able to even HAVE a 'typical day’.
+My 'typical day’ started to look very different and I went through a bit of a depression, grieving and even anger for a bit because I longed for the life I used to live.
+It was through much thinking, praying, and immersing myself in the scriptures that I learned that my 'typical day’ was changing.
+I prayed and pondered and really, truly plead with the Lord to help me learn what I was to do?
+HOW would I ever feel 'normal’ again?
 HOW could I ever get through one whole day without having so much pain that I had to be in bed?
 My typical day really evolved into something that has become a very sacred thing for me.
-Every day my ‘typical’ is different except one thing: my morning routine.
+Every day my 'typical’ is different except one thing: my morning routine.
 I have a list of what I MUST DO in order to even get through my day.
 I’ll talk a bit more about that below:

 When do you have your scripture study and how do you make sure it gets done?

-As a family, we get up every morning at 6 am to pray & read together.
+As a family, we get up every morning at 6 am to pray and read together.
 We read different books of scripture each year.
-We just finished the Book of Mormon (another book of scripture in my faith) & our kids were struggling with the Old Testament in their seminary class, so we decided we would read it together this year.
-We read for about 15-30 min depending on how much time we have & then we discuss, ask questions & talk about what we’ve read.
+We just finished the Book of Mormon (another book of scripture in my faith) and our kids were struggling with the Old Testament in their seminary class, so we decided we would read it together this year.
+We read for about 15-30 min depending on how much time we have and then we discuss, ask questions and talk about what we’ve read.
 Some days are better than others.

-My family goes off to school & work & then it’s my time to feast on the Book of Mormon.
-That’s what I start out with, but it always leads to other books of scripture & words of living prophets that just feed my soul.
+My family goes off to school and work and then it’s my time to feast on The Book of Mormon.
+That’s what I start out with, but it always leads to other books of scripture and words of living prophets that just feed my soul.
 I’ve learned that I must pray fervently with a specific question FIRST before I read/study.
 And every time I get the answer in the scriptures as I follow the whisperings of the Spirit.
 Now, realistically, I have to say: some days are better than others.
 But, for the most part, I’ve learned this particular formula works for me.
 Pray.
 Ask Questions.
 Read.
 Write in journal.
 Ponder.
 Search.
-Some days hours will go by & I didn’t even realize it.
+Some days hours will go by and I didn’t even realize it.
 Some days I have less time, but even on those mornings…I will make sure I get my feasting in!

 What do you do to handle a particularly stressful day?

-When I start out with prayer & meditation & scripture feasting things go really well.
+When I start out with prayer and meditation and scripture feasting things go really well.
 When I don’t, I get stressed much easier.
 Part of my morning ritual is physical exercise.
 It hurts really badly with my Fibro, but I love PiYo or walking.
 This helps to relieve stress.
-I have had stressful situations come up though, later in the day where I want to retreat to my room to read, meditate & exercise again but, that’s just not possible.
+I have had stressful situations come up though, later in the day where I want to retreat to my room to read, meditate and exercise again but, that’s just not possible.
 So I pray.
-I can pray anywhere, anytime & call down the powers of heaven to help relieve my stress.
+I can pray anywhere, anytime and call down the powers of heaven to help relieve my stress.
 He really does help!
 It’s such a blessing!